oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-01-connect.md

 ### CONNECT Header{#connect-header}

-The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.Refer to [sec](#structure-of-an-mqtt-sn-control-packet) "Structure of an MQTT-SN Control Packet" for a detailed description.
+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.Refer to [sec](#structure-of-an-mqtt-sn-control-packet) for a detailed description.

 ### Connect Flags{#connect-flags}